 DRAINS, TRAPS AND TRAP The sink drain is properly installed and is performing its intended function.

 ARMS

-FAUCET FIXTURES The faucet fixture was tested and was functioning as intended.
+FAUCET FIXTURES The faucet fixtures were tested and were functioning as intended.

 CABINETS The finish on the bathroom cabinet is slightly worn.
 The cabinet is otherwise in good found to be working satisfactorily.